 - Foreign Partnership interests

-US citizens are required to disclose this information themselves.
+FATCA laws require US citizens to disclose this information.
 The IRS uses the information you provide to prevent illegal money laundering abroad.

-What does this mean for Americans living outside the United States?
+What does FATCA mean for Americans living outside the United States?

 It means that if an American opens an account with a non-US bank, that bank must comply with FATCA laws.
 Period.
 If the bank fails to comply, they could have to deal with some pretty unhappy folks back at the IRS – and nobody wants that.

 To avoid issues with FATCA, some institutions will straight up refuse to allow Americans to hold accounts with them.
-Because some foreign banks don’t want to comply with US law, you may find yourself rejected when trying to open an account with such a bank.
+Because some foreign banks don’t want to comply with US law, you may find yourself rejected when trying to open an account.
 Even worse, some Americans with accounts they held before the law went into effect could face closure by the banks.
 Crazy right?